deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

    Configuring coverage stores

-As we can see, the Utah demo workspace contains configurations for three coverage stores in total.
+As you can see, the Utah demo workspace defines three coverage stores in total.
 Each configured coverage store (and every deegree workspace resource in general) has a corresponding XML file, which you can edit by clicking the "Edit" button:

 .. figure:: images/browser.png
    :figwidth: 60%